 Additionally, the Addis Agenda mandates that the High-level Dialogue on Financing for Development of the General Assembly will be held back-to-back with the High-level Political Forum at the Summit level every four years.
-The 2019 High-level Dialogue will be the first convened since the adoption of the Addis Agenda and will take place on 26 September 2019, the same week as the UN Climate Summit and SDG Summit (i.e. the HLPF, under General Assembly auspices).
+The 2019 High-level Dialogue will be the first convened since the adoption of the Addis Agenda and will take place on 26 September 2019, during the UN high-level week of action for people and planet.

 The High-level Dialogue will be chaired by the President of the General Assembly.

 The internationally agreed Addis Ababa Action Agenda (from 2015 provided a new global framework for financing sustainable development that aligns all financing flows and policies with economic, social and environmental priorities.